Vijjana/git_trial_version/README.md

 this is my index page
-iam teaching now git session
+iam teaching now git sessio